alwaysdata/documentation/content/tasks/_index.en.md

 Several kinds of information need to be provided:

 - the one or more commands that you wish to run or the URLs you wish to request.
-Email addresses can also be provided to receive error reports (separated by a space).
+Email addresses can also be provided to receive error reports[^1] (separated by a space).

 {{< fig "admin-panel_create-task_type.en.png" "" >}}